roerjo/csv-parser/readme.md

 - Run `php artisan migrate`
 - Change `QUEUE_CONNECTION` to `database` in `.env` file
 - Run `php artisan queue:work` to handle processing the stored jobs.

+## Tests

+- Run `vendor/bin/phpunit --color tests/` to the run the testsuite